daniel3735928559/guppy/guides/faq.md

 ## Why can't it output to Maple/SymPy/Sage/[My favourite language]?

-The simple answer is that you can make it do so.
+The simple answer is that you could make it do so.

 The much better answer is that you shouldn't.

 A common suggested use-case for this is to take user input, have the editor output it as SymPy for processing on the server side.
 This almost always permits a malicious user to easily execute arbitrary code (such as `rm -rf --no-preserve-root /`) on the server.

-Removing builtins will not save you, and containers will probably also not save you.
+Removing builtins will not save you, chroot will not save you, and containers will also probably not save you.
 If the significance of `().__class__.__base__.__subclasses__()` is lost on you, you definitely shouldn't do this.
 Even if you understand why that is relevant, you still most likely should not do this.

+If you want to process your mathematical expressions server-side consume them as data (probably via the syntax tree output) and evaluate them the usual way and don't introduce an effective call to `eval()` into your system.

+## Can I make the cursor orange?

+Yes.
+Many elements are tagged with CSS classes so that you can write CSS to customise the editor's appearance.  !important.

+## What are the future plans for this editor?

+If PostScript is the assembly language of typesetting, then maybe LaTeX is the C, and GXML can be one of many competing higher-level languages for specifying mathematical formulae.

+A consequence of leaving plaintext formats, however, is that tooling needs to be created, both for creating and consuming content:

+* *Creating:* To make it easier to create whole documents using Guppy will require plugins for existing editors like Quill.js, CodeMirror, and even emacs.

+* *Consuming:* GuppyRenderis a start, but there is some infrastructure still to create to ensure that users can take advantage of the semantic understanding of equations now available.
+We envision a tool a bit like a code browser, except for reading mathematics.
+  Something that allows cross-referencing any symbol in an expression with its definition and uses, for example.

 ## Why "guppy"?

-I truly don't remember.  `/usr/share/dict/words` might have played a role.
+I truly don't remember.  `/usr/share/dict/words` may be involved.

 ## Why XML?